Islam in Tajikistan: Demographics and early history

 Islam, the predominant religion of all of Central Asia, was brought to the region by the Arabs in the seventh century.
 Since that time, Islam has become an integral part of Tajik culture.
 For instance, the Samanid state became a staunch patron of Islamic architecture and spread the Islamo-Persian culture deep into the heart of Central Asia.
 Also, Ismail Samani, who is considered the father of the Tajik nation, promoted Muslim missionary efforts around the region.
 The population within Central Asia began firmly accepting Islam in significant numbers, notably in Taraz, now in modern-day Kazakhstan.
 Hugo Rudolf von Stumm, a lieutenant in the Westphalian Hussars, who was observing Konstantin Petrovich von Kaufmann's Khivan campaign of 1873, noted that the Tajiks were "rather lax in the observance of the religious precepts of the prophet".
 During the Soviet era, efforts to secularize society were largely unsuccessful and the post-Soviet era has seen a marked increase in religious practice.
 The number of Muslims who fast during the holy month of Ramadan is high; up to 99% of Muslims in the countryside and 70% in the cities fasted during the latest month of Ramadan (2025).
 Most Shia Muslims, particularly the Ismaili, reside in the remote Gorno-Badakhshan region as well as certain districts of the southern Khatlon region and in Dushanbe.
 Among other religions, the Russian Orthodox faith is practiced only by the Russians living therein, although the Russian community shrank significantly in the early 1990s.
 Some other small Christian groups now enjoy relative freedom of worship.
 There also is a very tiny Jewish community.

 Shi'a Islam

 The Sunni branch of Islam has a 1,200-year-old tradition among the sedentary population of Central Asia, including the Tajiks.
 A minority group, the Pamiris, are members of a much smaller denomination of Shia Islam, Nizari Ismailism, which first won adherents in Central Asia in the early tenth century.
 Despite persecution, Ismailism has survived in the remote Pamir Mountains and they are followers of the Aga Khan.
-According to the Pew Research Center 2009 census, there are over 400,000 Shia in Tajikistan, representing 7% from Tajikistan population.
+According to the Pew Research Center 2009 census, there are over 400,000 Shia in Tajikistan, representing 7% of Tajikistans population.